 You have 100 percent control over how commercial you want your page to be.

 You have 100 percent control over how much content you post.
 In fact, what we’re calling your “page” could actually be 1,000 pages, 10,000, or more.

 The tool includes powerful mechanisms for social connecting and sharing, so you can foster conversation and keep an eye on what your audience finds interesting.

 And it’s simple to connect to an email list, so you can capture leads for deeper engagement.

 What is this “hot new” social media tool?

 This is starting to sound like one of those infomercials for a knife that “slices, dices, and juliennes baby vegetables.”

-By now you might have guessed it … this “hot new” social media tool that corrects so many existing problems is nothing other than the self-hosted WordPress site.
+By now you might have guessed it … this “hot new” social media tool that corrects so many existing problems is nothing other than your own self-hosted website.

 Wait, I thought social media was Facebook and Twitter?

 Social media is simply technology that’s … social.
 It’s technology that allows for dialogue, interaction, and listening.